rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 resolve any potential migration issues in advance.
 Ensure that you work with the migration team and your account team to resolve any issues in a timely manner.
-If you fail to resolve issues that we are auditing, we might have to perform a manual shutdown in advance of the official 23:00 maintenance start time.
+If you fail to resolve issues that we are auditing, we might have to perform a manual shutdown in advance of the official 23:00 EST maintenance start time.

 The team will work with you and your account team to determine and agree to any special requirements that you might have for pre-migration and post-migration